-1. The first step is to identify the requirements and design.
+- Identify the requirements and design.
 This part of the process requires you to share your idea with the company.
 It may take a week or two to receive feedback on improving your vision.

-3. The entire process of developing an e-commerce website from scratch can take between two to six months.
+- Plan and Delegate.
+The entire process of developing an e-commerce website from scratch can take between two to six months.
 At this stage, the project manager will take time to plan with the team, delegate tasks, and establish a development schedule.

 You’ll also need to add SEO features to optimize your site.
 Adding SEO elements based on keywords and meta descriptions to your e-commerce storefront can help it rank higher on popular search engines like Amazon or Google.